Skip to main content

 Scale Ad Accounts

-Connect up to 50 ad accounts (Enterprise) or 200 (Enterprise Plus).
-Each account’s data is synced and persisted — the agent has full context on every client.
+Connect up to 20 total ad accounts (Enterprise) or up to 200 (Enterprise Plus) across Google, Meta, LinkedIn, and TikTok.
+Each account’s data is synced and persisted — the agent has full context on every account.

 Why Ad Accounts Are a Pricing Dimension